bgatellier/scodi/docs/CREATE_NEW_MODULE.md

 You now have a new empty working module and can start the implementation of your business code.

-💡 If you have some difficulties to implement your new module, take a look at the existing modules to help you.
+💡 If you have some difficulties to implement your new module, take a look at the existing packages to help you.